williamsakorede1/my_book_library_server_API/README.md

 ### 6. Testing and Submission

 Use Postman or ThunderClient to test all endpoints to ensure they work correctly.
-Once done, push your code to a GitHub repository and submit the link to the specified email before the deadline.

 This setup will give you a fully functional RESTful API for managing a book library with user and book operations using file-based storage.